 - Anything’s possible as long as you give yourself a chance, believe, and act.
 And yes, those who believe are generally luckier too – or so it seems.
 The biggest moments are probably won (or lost) in the mind before it reflects on the field.
 In 2019 world cup cricket finals, New Zealand had more than a couple of chances when they could have closed the match much earlier.
 Once they didn’t go their way, somehow, they stopped believing it was their day.
 But England just believed and the almighty, cricket laws, & questionable umpiring all colluded to make the impossible happen.
 It was so freakingly similar to the “Hand of God” Maradona moment of the 1986 Football World Cup finals.
 It happens all the time all around us – the universe conspires for those who believe truly in something.

 - And then, there’s always another day – you play your best, and well, you move on!
 That’s how sports, and life, work.

 Most of these lessons are crucial determinants of success in sports, in life, and even at the CAT!
-So, even as you make use of your access to the best online CAT coaching, do not lose sight of the simple lessons from the world’s biggest sports champions and sporting events.
+So, even as you make use of your access to the best CAT preparation experience, do not lose sight of the simple lessons from the world’s biggest sports champions and sporting events.